-Global rise in the number of chronic diseases like cancer, diabetes, autoimmune disorders, and other diseases has led to an increase in healthcare expenditure.
-Increase in healthcare spending is mainly required to devise and develop new & enhanced therapies to tackle the rise in these diseases.
-Increasing R&D innovation, drug discoveries, and FDA approvals leading to commercialization of new drugs is resulting in growth of the market.
+The global rise in the number of chronic diseases like cancer, diabetes, autoimmune disorders, and other diseases has led to an increase in healthcare expenditure.
+An increase in healthcare spending is mainly required to devise and develop new & enhanced therapies to tackle the rise in these diseases.
+Increasing R&D innovation, drug discoveries, and FDA approvals leading to commercialization of new drugs is resulting in the growth of the market.

 Viral inactivation market revenue by product, 2014 - 2025 (USD million)